John van der Velden

 - structured presentation of findings

-- separation between fact, interpretation, and uncertainty
+- separation between fact, interpretation and uncertainty

 Where information cannot be fully verified, this is explicitly indicated.